Search

 Credit: The Spruce/ Christopher Lee Foto

-Another thing that draws a burglar's interest is a closet.
-While it may seem like a good idea to hide money among the clothing or a pair of trousers, checking and throwing all the clothes out of a closet takes very little time.
-This is among the worst hiding places you can think of especially if you're hiding something worth stealing.
-A secret compartment is a common feature of many closets so you may want to reconsider hiding your valuables there.
+Another thing that catches a burglar's attention is a closet.
+While it might seem smart to hide money among the clothes or in a pair of trousers, checking and throwing out all the clothes from a closet doesn't take much time.
+It's one of the worst hiding places, especially if what you're hiding is valuable.
+If your closet has a secret compartment or already comes with one, then it might be a safe place to keep your valuables hidden.

 6) Medicine Cabinet